Chapter 6: The Delegated Mind (Agent Mode) cover

 There's a moment when you realize you're no longer programming computers.
 You're programming intelligence itself.
 Not through code but through clear expression of intent.
 Not through syntax but through structured thought.

-This is fundamentally different from traditional programming.
-We’re not translating human intent into machine instructions.
-We’re expressing intent clearly enough that intelligence, artificial or otherwise, can manifest it into reality.
+We are not translating human intent into machine instructions.
+We are expressing intent clearly enough that intelligence can manifest it into reality.
 The bottleneck shifts from our ability to implement to our ability to articulate what we want.

 CLAUDE.md: Blog Infrastructure Automation